This post may contain affiliate links. Please read our disclosure policy.

 - Chicken breasts: You will need skinless, boneless breasts, cut into cubes.
 If you can, use organic chicken that hasn’t been raised on antibiotics.
 It’s a good idea to cut them into bite-sized pieces, but you can also cut them into strips.

 - Chicken broth and milk: The liquid components that make the chicken broccoli casserole creamy and add flavor.
+Make your own chicken stock/broth to have on hand when you need it.

 - All purpose flour: To help thicken the casserole.
 You can substitute with almond flour or rice flour.